zonkzonk/radare2-regressions/README.md

 * 0: all tests passed
 * 1: at least one essential test failed
 * 2: no essential tests, but at least one regular one failed
-* 3: no tests failed, but there was at least one broken test
-* 4: no tests failed or are broken, but there is at least one fixed test

 Reporting Radare2 Bugs
 ----------------------